rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section2.md

 f.close() # closes the file handle
 ```

-Following calls can be used to create and write to a file:
+Following instructions can be used to create a file and write to it:

 ```python
 f = open("<file_path>", "w") # Opens the file and returns a file object f.write(<string>) . # Write a string a to the file